 Fridges/Freezers – Some fridge and freezer brands such as Beko display the model and serial number on the inside of the door of the fridge, while others such as Hotpoint, display them behind the salad crisper or bottom drawer.
-Samsung on the other hand displays it on the side of the fridge itself.
-The model number should be clearly marked as such, as should the serial number.
 The plaque will also provide information on energy efficiency and output.
-If you are unsure of where to find the serial or model number, visit the website of your specific brand or consult your product manual.
+If you are unsure of where to find the serial or model number, scroll down to view where to find the serial number for your specific appliance brand.

 Washing machines – Look behind the washing machine door for its rating plate.
 Although there is no standard location and it will differ per brand, most brands will follow this convention.
 It will either be on the inside of the door (as is the case with Bosch, Hotpoint, Miele and Whirlpool) or less commonly on the door frame (as is the case with LG, AEG, Beko, Hoover, Indesit, LG and Zanussi).

 Tumble Dryers – All of the above information applies to tumble dryers as per brand – because the style is similar to the style of their washing machines, the location of the rating plate is also kept the same.

 Dishwashers – The rating plate should be in one of three places: most commonly behind or on the side of the door (for example Bosch, LG, Hotpoint and Miele), the base of the dishwasher under the door or somewhere on the back and sides.